jambola2/Find_Your_Youtuber/README.md

 Maintainers of project are:  Austin G, ake austinprog on here and, aka programmer on coinchat.org
-                             Vectrex  also Vectrex on coinchat.org
+                             Vectrex who is also Vectrex on coinchat.org (Not avalible here for a month)